Schnitzel: Spain

-Schnitzel in Spain is Escalope or Escalopa.
-San Jacobo (commonly) or cachopo (in northern Spain) is usually made with veal or pork stuffed with ham and cheese.
-For generations it was enjoyed, together with potato omelettes, on family picnics in the countryside.
+Schnitzel in Spain is Escalope or Escalopa, although a more common name is filete empanado (lit. breaded steak).
+There is a version of this dish made with chicken breasts usually called pechuga empanada.
+San Jacobo (commonly) or cachopo (in the region of Asturias) is usually made with veal or pork stuffed with ham and cheese.
+It is common for Spanish families to have filete empanado or variants together with potato omelettes, on picnics in the countryside or at the beach.

+Another variation of this dish is the flamenquín, made by putting together pork and a slice of ham, making it into a roll, tarnishing the roll and then frying it.
+This dish is typical from the Andalusian city of Córdoba.

 Sweden

 In Sweden, the dish is called schnitzel or Wienerschnitzel, and is made most commonly of pork, and is often decorated with a caper-filled circle of either genuine anchovies or the Swedish "fake" ansjovis (made of brine-cured sprats).
 It is served with rice, fries, or boiled potatoes, and green peas.

 Switzerland

 Schnitzel, Schnipo, Wienerschnitzel, and Rahmschnitzel are all popular dishes in Switzerland.
 Schnipo (a schnitzel and fried potato combination) is quite popular.
 The Rahmschnitzel version is made with either veal or pork and topped with a cream sauce, sometimes including mushrooms.
 The cordon bleu variant of schnitzel – two slices of schnitzel (or one with a pocket) filled with cheese, typically Emmentaler or Gruyere, and a slice of ham – is also popular in Switzerland.
 Also the "Walliser Schnitzel" is a variant in which the meat is not breaded, but is fried in oil and then coated with tomato sauce and raclette cheese.